Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/guidance-for-data-governance-decisions/index.md

 ### 1.2 Licensing

-Documenting access conditions is key to ensuring appropriate use of the data over time.
-Transparency and clarity surrounding access conditions also supports the sustainability of the data and reduces the need for the Data Steward to be available to communicate or enforce the access conditions.
+Documenting {{< glossary_link display="access conditions" id="access-conditions" >}} is key to ensuring appropriate use of the data over time.
+Transparency and clarity surrounding {{< glossary_link display="access conditions" id="access-conditions" >}} also supports the sustainability of the data and reduces the need for the Data Steward to be available to communicate or enforce the {{< glossary_link display="access conditions" id="access-conditions" >}}.

-While access conditions can be documented internally in a data management plan, a common and useful mechanism for documenting and managing access is via licensing.
+While a{{< glossary_link display="access conditions" id="access-conditions" >}} can be documented internally in a data management plan, a common and useful mechanism for documenting and managing access is via licensing.

 Licensing allows the copyright owner to share the right to access and use the data without forfeiting or transferring the ownership of the copyright of the work.
 The license sets out the conditions for who can access the data, how it can be used, and what other conditions are required.
 While licensing is a legal mechanism, it can also be used to uphold other conditions as determined by the Data Steward.